IACS-CS/web-design-instructions/tutorials/interactiveGame/collisions.md

 At this point, I can now write new code in `rain.ts` that references my `bucket`.

-### 2. Adding a Collision-Detection method to Buckket
+### 2. Adding a Collision-Detection method to Bucket

 Now I want the rain to know when it hits the top of the bucket, so I'm going to add a new method to my bucket object called "isInBucket" which checks if a rain drop is in the position to fall into my bucket.